flux-framework/rfc/spec_13.rst

 .. c:function:: int PMI_Get_clique_size (int *size)

 Obtain the number of processes on the local node.
-Upon success, ``size`` SHALL be set to the number of processes on the local node.
+Upon success, :c:var:`size` SHALL be set to the number of processes on the local node.

 Errors: